4 Reflections on T&T’s 52nd Year of Independence

 1. A Mixed Bag Of Politics: Cheap Order of the Order of Trinidad and Tobago

-Do I think the PM was out of place?
+Do I think PM Persad-Bissessar did too much to force the debate about national awards?
 Yes.
-Did Manning ‘put she in she place’?
+Did former PM Manning ‘set de record straight’?
 Why should he?
-The Prime Minister put our two former PMs in a situation where they were both ‘damned if yuh do’ and ‘damned if yuh don’t’.
-Mr. Manning formally and publicly responded to the media (and on Facebook) on his rejection of the award due to the lack of integrity in the process of his nomination.
+PM Persad-Bissessar put our two former prime ministers in a situation where they were both ‘damned if yuh do’ and ‘damned if yuh don’t’.
+Mr. Manning formally responded to the media (and on Facebook) about his rejection of the award due to the lack of integrity in the process of his nomination.

-In all fairness, the award is greater than Manning, the PNM, Bissessar and the People’s Partnership.
-However, due process seems to be something the Institution of the State does not enjoy.
-As states persons, formal letters should have been exchanged and this dialogue should not have been put out in the public.
-The first role as a senior politician is to perform as senior states person then play out your political options.
-KPB should not have gone to the Public with the announcement first.
-In addition, the PM could have been more crafty in honouring Manning and dress it up as the “Cabinet has decided to recommend Mr. Manning and Panday and their contributions to the Republic…blah blah blah”.
-What many of us fail to realize is that it is the President’s honour to ‘make the decision’ on the award.
-But I strongly believe as a senior states person, I think Mr. Manning could have played his card differently and let Dr. Rowley do the politics aloud.
-Still, I do not dog the former PM for his response.
-I cannot tell a grown man to swallow what is difficult to bear.
-It may not be a popular view but I really do not think Mr. Manning should have lowered his status and respond in that way.
-The goal is to be “bigger dan” but the wide responses of Facebookers say: politically, the PM will pay a price for this one.
+In all fairness, the award is greater than any individual and political party.
+However, due process seems to be lacking in the selection process.
+Formal letters should have been exchanged and this dialogue should not have been put out in the public.
+PM Persad-Bissessar should not have gone to the public with the announcement first.
+In addition, the PM could have been more crafty in honouring Manning and dress it up as the “Cabinet has decided to recommend Mr. Manning and Mr. Panday for their contributions to the Republic…etc”.
+What many of us fail to realise is that it is the President’s “honour” to ‘make the decision’ on the award.
+But I think Mr. Manning could have played his card differently and let Dr. Rowley do the politics aloud.
+Still, I do not criticise the former PM Manning for his decision.
+I cannot tell a grown man to to make a decision that does not fit the integrity of his ideals.
+It may not be a popular view but I really do not think Mr. Manning needed to get in the mud and respond publicly.
+He could have declined in writing and continue to lead his life as a senior statesman of Trinidad and Tobago.

 2. Kublalsingh, Beetham, Green Space

-The poor will continue to be fragmented as long they see themselves as separate or racially constituted.
-Dr. Kublalsingh has lobbied for one thing: the State is an accountable and transparent institution to the people of Trinidad and Tobago.
+The poor will continue to be fragmented as long movements divide their issues from other pressing ones.
+Dr. Kublalsingh has lobbied for the basics: state accountability and development sustainability in Trinidad and Tobago.
 It is a brand of ethical economics that people will continue to fail to grasp as long as we plan our development and spend for the short-term rather than invest in our future and the long-term vision for our independent nation.

-What hurts me is that the struggles down Debe and the highway and dust is no different from the struggles in the Beetham with ‘fumes’ and rubbish which is no different from the struggles in Tacarigua for green space and community and livelihood.
-All these issues speak to sustainability and all these different geographies, ethnicities, class positions and political sympathies have one thing in common; they are citizens of Trinidad and Tobago who commit themselves to the democratic process.
+What hurts me is that the struggles in Debe and the highway and dust are no different from the struggles in the Beetham with ‘fumes’ and rubbish, which are no different from the struggles in Tacarigua for green space and community and livelihood.
+All these issues speak to sustainability and all these different geographies, social communities, class positions and political affiliations have one thing in common; they are citizens of Trinidad and Tobago who commit themselves to the democratic process.
 Yes, they want economic and social growth but at they same time, they need good governance which allows them to participate in the democratic process and make decisions about their future.
-We need to commend their discipline, tolerate the long-time wait for progress and their consciousness raising which produces affirmed citizens who neither shout nor stay quiet but stand up for what they believe in.
+We need to commend their discipline, tolerate the long wait for progress and their consciousness raising which produces affirmed citizens who stand up for what they believe in.

 3.Cultural Hardware and Cultural Software

 We need to seriously reflect on what makes life in Trinidad and Tobago worth living.
-I always saw the Caribbean as a space that had to construct its own terms of civilization and how we would go about spending our time.
+I always saw the Caribbean as a space that had to construct its own terms of civilization.
 Sometimes, we fall down on the old adage “it makes no sense reinventing the wheel” and ultimately do a disservice to our creative intellect and imagination.
-Happily we drive German cars used in the UK on our Trinbagonian roads poorly paved the week before General Elections.
-How do our development planning and our day-to-day life seek to confront and address the problems of racism, (hetero) sexism, and classism in education, shadism and blatant disregard for the disabled?
+How does our development planning and our day-to-day life seek to confront and address the problems of racism, (hetero) sexism, and classism in education, shadism and blatant disregard for the disabled?
 We talk about racism being a major problem and many hope for the mythological dougla Prime Minister to come along and solve these problems magically.
-When in fact, the douglarisation of the politics is when we deal with our issues.
+When in fact, the “douglarisation of the politics” is when we deal with our issues.
+We deal with groups of development problems not the voting patterns of ethnic groups!
 If you want to help poor Africans and poor Indians, then, construct pavements along the Eastern Main Road so that the elderly can walk them hassle-free on their way to temple, mosque and church.
 If you want a politics that reaches out to all people, then transform City Gate under the Operational Health and Safety laws and ensure the disabled, pregnant women and the elderly have equal access to the same facilities.
 We don’t see the potential for developing consumer standards in restaurants for vegetarian food and the economic and nutritional potential it has for the population.
 We completely miss the serious investment into our national library services and the shelving of the imagination of our children.
 And why can’t we read to our children the mythology of the Temple on the Sea alongside Hercules and Osiris?

 I am encouraging us to educate the public to become productive citizens.
 Our politicians must campaign and print in their manifestos about their commitment to the eradication of the poverty of information.
-Development does require infrastructure for our ideas to be institutionalized, however, we need to create the environment for our ideas to contend and conspire.
+Development does require infrastructure for our ideas to be institutionalised; however, we need to create the environment for our ideas to contend and create the new society.
 Let us invest in both the cultural hardware and software.
-When this happens, we will not be discussing constitutional reform as if were discussing traffic laws.
-Our people will be able to think critically about what is proposed and what they can lose/gain.
+Rex Nettleford spoke about these issues concretely.
+Our people will be able to think critically about what is proposed and what they can lose or gain.

 The cultural hardware refers to the buildings and technology – that is the easy part.
 We need to develop the cultural software, which refers to the technical know-how, philosophical know-why, and the spiritual who-we-are.